Live Performances and Podcasts

 University of Washington HUB Lyceum Theater

-Join us for another magical evening of live radio theater from the creators of “Israel Story”—the award-winning radio show and podcast (a co-production of PRX and Tablet Magazine) that public radio icon Ira Glass calls “the Israeli ‘This American Life.'”
+Join SJCC and Hillel UW for a magical evening of live radio theater from the creators of “Israel Story”—the award-winning radio show and podcast (a co-production of PRX and Tablet Magazine) that public radio icon Ira Glass calls “the Israeli ‘This American Life.'”
 With its unique blend of live storytelling and enthralling multimedia, “Israel Story” introduces us to a different Israel, one which we rarely get a chance to see: life-sized, nuanced, funny, and touching.

 Rain Pryor's "Fried Chicken & Latkes"